ThunderAgent: A Simple, Fast and Program-Aware Agentic Inference System: : A Program-Aware Agentic Inference System

 With this program-level periodic capacity check, \ouralg can guarantee that there will be no KV cache thrashing by reserving memory for active programs during the acting phase.
 However, the tradeoff is that when programs engage in long-running tool execution, the GPU memory occupied by acting programs is idle.
 To balance the cost of caching against recomputation, we incorporate a time-decay mechanism into the thrashing check that progressively discounts the effective weight of acting programs' tokens.
 This allows the scheduler to evict long-idling caching when memory pressure rises, rather than holding them indefinitely:

 Specifically, $t_q$ is the tool execution time of program $q$ in the current step. $f(t)$ is a time-decay function designed to balance $\text{Cost}_{\text{caching}}$ and $\text{Cost}_{\text{recompute}}$.
+Note that this decayed check governs both \textbf{Pause} and \textbf{Restore}: shrinking an idle program's weight admits more reasoning programs, whose decoding then raises pressure and triggers the eviction of its KV cache.
 By dynamically lowering the effective memory priority of acting programs over time, $f(t)$ encourages the scheduler to evict caches that remain idle.
-In \autoref{app:ft_discussion}, we prove that when tool execution latencies satisfy the memoryless property (i.e., the remaining execution time is independent of the elapsed duration), the optimal decay function $f(t)$ takes the form of exponential decay.
+In \autoref{app:ft_discussion}, we prove that when tool execution latencies satisfy the memoryless property (i.e., the remaining execution time is independent of the elapsed duration), exponential decay is the only admissible form of $f(t)$.

 \paragraph{Minimizing $\text{Cost}_{\text{recompute}}$ via Shortest-First Eviction.} With the eviction and restoration conditions above, the remaining question in handling thrashing is to determine which subset of active programs to pause such that the recomputation cost is minimized.
 In this paragraph, we demonstrate that evicting programs with the smallest KV cache size yields the optimal solution, with a detailed proof provided in \autoref{app:prefill_stpcost}.